 Applying for L-2 Status

 L-2 dependents can be included in the initial L-1 petition or apply separately.
-The process depends on whether they are inside or outside the United States:- Outside the US: Apply for L-2 visa at a US consulate with proof of relationship to the L-1 holder
+The process depends on whether they are inside or outside the United States:- Outside the US: Apply for L-2 visa at a U.S. consulate with proof of relationship to the L-1 holder

-- Inside the US: File Form I-539 to change or extend status
+- Inside the U.S.: File Form I-539 to change or extend status

-India is by Far the Largest User of L-1 Visas
+India Is by Far the Largest User of L-1 Visas

 India is historically the largest user of the L-1 visa category.
 Many Indian businesses have turned to the L-1 visa as the H-1B working visa has become increasingly difficult to use.In FY 2024, India accounted for 39,729 L-category visas issued.
 According to Travel.state.gov, this was comprised of 18,578 L-1 visas and 21,151 L-2 visas.